-Our latest Impact Report marks the 20th anniversary of our dedication to developing and promoting a person centred approach to healthcare.
-It includes a range of case studies which highlight the full breadth and impact of our work over the last financial year.
+Our 2019 – 2020 Impact Report marks the 20th anniversary of our dedication to developing and promoting a person centred approach to healthcare.
+It includes a range of case studies that highlight the full breadth and impact of our work over the last financial year.
+This range of case studies highlights the full breadth and impact of our work over the last financial year.
 These range from our work with the Netherlands Federation of University Medical Centres who wanted to develop surveys that could provide reliable patient experience data suitable for comparing results across hospitals, to East Lancashire Hospitals NHS Trust who wanted to raise morale amongst their staff.